 Frustratingly, this path is slow, and so if you have lost cryptocurrency to a scammer, do not expect a quick outcome.

-But the legal path is the most reliable, but there are still no guarantees.
+The law enforcement path is still the most reliable, but there are still no guarantees.

 No Guarantees

-It’s not new news that crypto currency scams are increasing at an alarming rate, and at a rate that is not being matched by increased training and funding for law enforcement.
+Crypto currency scams are increasing at an alarming rate, and at a rate that is not being matched by increased training and funding for law enforcement.
+This makes crypto scam recovery harder each year:

 The FBI IC3 website stats for 2021 were: